Philips: Lead Capturing Makeover

 Big image (16)

-Before: We saw very low interaction with these items, thus we decided to replace them.
+Before: I saw very low interaction with these items, thus I decided to replace them.

 Big image (15)

-After: The new items were high interaction items from the previous first view of the widget that we had disregarded.
+After: The new items were high interaction items from the previous first view of the widget that was disregarded.

 -80%